-- Walsall is developing a local approach to improve mental health literacy and tackle mental health stigma and discrimination - Recently increased investment in IAPT service - Mental health first aid training is offered to people across Walsall communities - Walsall Mental Health Enablement service undertake road shows raising mental health awareness - Emotional wellbeing tool kit developed to sign post to support for children - My Wellbeing tool for children is schools
+- Walsall has Time to change status, a nationally branded approach to improve mental health literacy and tackle mental health stigma and discrimination - Recently increased investment in IAPT service - Mental health first aid training is offered to people across Walsall communities - Walsall Mental Health Enablement service undertake road shows raising mental health awareness - Emotional wellbeing tool kit developed to sign post to support for children - My Wellbeing tool for children is schools

-- Stigma remains a huge barrier to recognising and addressing mental ill-health for the public and for those dealing with mental health conditions and symptoms - Families not knowing where to go for support for their children and their adult loved ones - Difficulty reaching people not in mental health services - Insufficient accurate data is available at local level - No local study has been undertaken to understand the impact of the of economical down turn
+- Stigma remains a huge barrier to recognising and addressing mental illhealth for the public and for those dealing with mental health conditions and symptoms - Families not knowing where to go for support for their children and their adult loved ones - Difficulty reaching people not in mental health services - Insufficient accurate data is available at local level - No local study has been undertaken to understand the impact of the of economical down turn

-- Achieve Walsall-wide wellbeing resilience and mental health literacy - Create an environment where mental health stigma is openly challenged. - Provide appropriate locally accessible early intervention and prevention services - Respond to the voice and needs of the young people and their families - Direct preventative and early intervention in all schools and towards looked after children, care leavers and NEET's in particular - All women and their families understand the signs of perinatal depression are able to easily access support if in need
+- Achieve Walsall-wide wellbeing resilience and mental health literacy - Create an environment where mental health stigma is openly challenged. - Provide appropriate locally accessible early intervention and prevention services - Respond to the voice and needs of the young people and their families - Direct preventative and early intervention in all schools and towards looked after children, care leavers and NEET's in particular. - All women and their families understand the signs of perinatal depression are able to easily access support if in need.

-- Developing steering group to coordinate community-based interventions to improve local population mental health literacy and reduce stigma Inc. in education - Sourcing and promote the availability of accessible self-help mental health materials enabling adults (population wide)to recognise their own distress and understand how to improve their own wellbeing - Building mental health awareness raising into public health, social care & health care contracts - Improving emotional and wellbeing support and advice in workplaces in general and in particularly in predominantly male workforces - Creating a mental health information and engagement hub linked to MCW and facilitated by volunteers and peer mentors - Recruiting and coordinating mental health and suicide prevention champions from within local communities
+- Investing in mental health promotion and prevention and using 5 ways to wellbeing to enable people to cope and thrive through life. - Commissioning a local mental health information and support hub and establishing a steering group to coordinate community-based interventions to improve local mental health literacy and tackle mental health stigma - Sourcing and promoting the availability of accessible self-help mental health materials - Building mental health improvement into public health, social care & health care contracts - Recruiting mental health champions from within local communities - Improving emotional and wellbeing support and advice in workplaces in general and in particularly in predominantly male workforces